 Payday loans are expensive.
 There is no question about that.
-The typical payday loan has interest rates ranging from 300% to 500% APR.
-The real question is not whether payday loans are predatory or evil but whether they are better than the alternative.
+The typical payday loan has interest rates ranging from 300% to 800% APR.
+The real question is not whether payday loans are predatory or evil, but whether they are better than the alternative.

-To illustrate, payday loans are a bargain, if you need to fix your car to get to work and keep your job.
+To illustrate, payday loans may be a valid choice if you have no other options, and you need to fix your car to get to work and keep your job.
 Payday loans are also cheaper than other sources of credit, such as a bank overdraft fee.
 Banks often charge a $35 overdraft fee for every transaction if you don’t have sufficient funds in your account.
-On a$20 missed payment, that is the equivalent of a 4,258% APR.
-Or a 852% on a $100 overdraft.
-So getting a payday loan could be much cheaper than bouncing a check.
+On a $20 missed payment, that is the equivalent of a 4,258% APR.
+Or 852% APR on a $100 overdraft.

 That is not to say you should get a payday loan.
-They are an expensive source of credit you should only consider in emergencies and if you can repay it within a short period.
+You should avoid getting a payday loan at all costs.
+They are an expensive source of credit you should only consider in a real emergency, and only if you don’t qualify for cheaper forms of credit and you can afford to repay it with your next paycheck.
+Before you even consider a payday loan, consider getting money by other methods, such as selling stuff, getting another job, or borrowing from friends and family.